kingbonio/angular-2d-game-engine/README.md

 # Change Log

-v0.10.0a
+v0.11.0a

-* Added movement animations to characters changing location
+* Added sound effects to some actions
-* Blocked movement for characters if they're currently in a movement animation
-* Resolved bug where you could tap on the input control and accidentally highlight the text
+* Updated package.json